This is the multi-page printable view of this section. Click here to print.

 4. Click Create Issue.
 A confirmation message will be displayed.

-A JIRA ticket summary with hyperlink to the JIRA project is now displayed when the Issue Tracking icon is clicked.
+A JIRA ticket is now displayed when the Issue Tracking icon is clicked.

 Synchronize test runs to TestRail enables real-time tracking of test progress and outcomes.